 There's no one correct answer to such questions, and no way to avoid ethical compromise.
 Probably the cleanest way to deal with the problem is to simply avoid marriage in the first place.
 However that is often not as easy as it should be because Western socialization and social conditioning begins at birth and is constantly reinforced by the media, schools, legal system, religion, and prevailing cultural tradition.

-By the time we realize that the system we've been born into is an inherent part of the problem it's already too late for many people to avoid the traps.
-In many cases people never come to the realization that the system is part of the problem.
-So they blame themselves or their partners as if there is something wrong with them.
+By the time people realize that the system they've been born into is an inherent part of the problem it's already too late for many of them to avoid the traps.
+In my opinion this one of the major tragedies in relationships because it leads perfectly normal human beings to blame themselves or their partners as if there is something wrong with them rather than the system.

-Then the system exploits that false belief via legal, social, and religious institutions that continue to reinforce the same self-serving cycle of deception, reward, and destruction that's responsible for the problem in the first place.
+But it gets even worse because that false belief is exploited via legal, social, and religious institutions that continue to reinforce the same self-serving cycle of deception, reward, and destruction that's responsible for the problem in the first place.